Parallel-in-Time/qmat/docs/notebooks.md

 Components usage
 ================

-📜 *How to use the utility modules*
+📜 *How to use the utility modules ...*

 .. toctree::
     :maxdepth: 1